dtaht/libv6/ipv6-rant.md

 Given all this complexity and how often interfaces and IPs could come and go, I gave up and switched to using ipsets universally elsewhere.
-The cerowrt design never had to reload a firewall.
+The cerowrt fw design was entirely stateless - it never had to reload a firewall rule.
 Regrettably it never handled vlans, either.
 Nobody else uses ipsets comprehensively.

 # Permanent identifiers